Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Hypovolemia is a term describing a situation when your body loses fluid volume, like blood or water.
 Fluids are vital to keep your organs functioning.
 There are many reasons for fluid loss.
 Losing blood can be due to a trauma or a major surgery, whereas losing water can be due to kidney diseases or low intake.

-4 Alikes with Hypovolemia
+4 people with Hypovolemia are on Alike.

 Signs & symptoms